chrislattman/blogging-project/docs/terminal-commands/README.md

 	status: inactive
 ```

-- In this example, `en0` is the Wi-Fi device for my Mac, and its MAC address is 01:23:45:67:89:0a
+- In this example, `en0` is the Wi-Fi device for my Mac, its MAC address is 01:23:45:67:89:0a (I made this up for demonstration purposes), and my local IP address is 192.168.1.56

 ### `openvpn`